 (d) varying or cancelling a condition that has been imposed under regulation 13(3)(c).

-(4) The Council must not vary a WA registered provider’s registration to change the provider’s scope of registration unless it is satisfied that regulation 10(1) applies to the provider and that —
+(4) The Council must not vary a WA registered provider’s registration to change the provider’s scope of registration unless it is satisfied that the provider satisfies the criteria for making an application for registration under regulation 10(1) and that —

 (a) the provider meets the standards in the continuing registration requirements; or

-(b) a compliance audit has been conducted on the provider within the previous 3 months and the provider has been found to meet those standards,
+(b) a compliance audit or a compliance monitoring audit has been conducted on the provider within the previous 3 months and the provider has been found to meet those standards,

 in relation to any operations that the change would authorise the provider to conduct and that, without the change, the provider is not authorised to conduct.